Stochastic and Non-local Closure Modeling for Nonlinear Dynamical Systems via Latent Score-based Generative Models: Methodology

 where the state $v\in\mathcal{V}$ and the nonlinear operator $\mathcal{M}:\mathcal{V}\to\mathcal{V}$ characterizes the dynamics of the state.
 Direct numerical simulation of this full system is often computationally infeasible, so we introduce a projection or filter $\mathcal{K}:\mathcal{V}\to\mathcal{W}$ to obtain a reduced state $V:=\mathcal{K}(v)\in\mathcal{W}$.
 The reduced dynamics are then approximated by

 where $\overline{\mathcal{M}}:\mathcal{W}\to\mathcal{W}$ closes the system, often based on physical insight, but inevitably incurs modeling errors in many cases.
 For instance, most existing physics-based closure models are based on local and deterministic assumptions, which may not be valid for complex dynamical systems (e.g., turbulent flows) without a clear scale separation between the numerically resolved scales (i.e., the reduced-order state $V$) and the unresolved ones.
 In recent years, we have witnessed a rapid growth of high-fidelity simulation and experimental data.
 On the other hand, the advancement of machine learning and optimization techniques enables a systematic way to calibrate a complicated model with a large amount of data.
-Building upon these recent progresses, we aim to go beyond the local and deterministic assumption of existing physics-based closure models, by introducing a data‐driven stochastic closure $U(V)$ to address the error of an existing closure model $\overline{\mathcal{M}}$:
+Building upon this recent progress, we aim to go beyond the local and deterministic assumption of existing physics-based closure models by introducing a data-driven stochastic closure $U(V)$ to address the error of an existing closure model $\overline{\mathcal{M}}$:

 where $U: \mathcal{W} \rightarrow \mathcal{W}$ represents a machine-learning-based closure term that compensates for the approximation errors in $\overline{\mathcal{M}}(V)$, enabling more accurate representation of the true reduced-order dynamics.
-To achieve a stochastic formulation of the closure term, we can characterize $U$ as a stochastic field that evolves according to:
+To achieve a stochastic formulation of the closure term, one could characterize $U$ as a stochastic field with non-Markovian dynamics, for example:

+where $\xi$ represents space-time stochastic forcing and $h$ encompasses differential and/or integral operators governing the temporal evolution of $U$.
+However, explicitly learning or solving such an SPDE is computationally prohibitive.
+Therefore, this work adopts a different approach.
+We make a Markovian assumption—that the statistics of the closure $U$ at any time $t$ depend only on the resolved state $V(t)$.
+We thus aim to directly characterize the stationary, conditional probability distribution $p(U|V)$.
+As detailed in the following sections, we adopt a diffusion-based generative modeling approach to learn this time-independent conditional distribution from time-series data of $U$ and $V$.
+For the numerical simulation of the modeled system, the $U(V)$ term in Eq.~\eqref{eqn:corrected_system} is then evaluated by drawing a new sample $U \sim p(U|V)$ at each time step.